delb-xml/delb-py/docs/design.rst

 in question while preserving the text fragments in its meaningful sequence attached to the ``text`` and ``tail`` properties.
 In case these have no content, their value of ``None`` leads to different operations to concatenate strings.
-Here's a working implementation from the inxs_ library for that data model:
+Here's a working implementation from the inxs_ library [#inxs]_ for that data
+model:

 .. code-block:: python